cym13/ropeme/writeup.rst

 We want to print an arbitrary message.
 The printing part can be done with puts() but what about the "getting the message" part?
-The program provides fgets(), and we can make use of it.
+The program provides read(), and we can make use of it.

+The read system call takes as argument a file descriptor, an address to write to and a length.